-The buzz in education right now is loud and clear—teachers are deeply concerned about their incoming students, especially those struggling with writing.
+The buzz in education right now is loud and clear.
+Teachers are deeply concerned about their incoming students, especially those struggling with writing.
 Many kids are finding it harder than ever to put their ideas on paper and organize their thoughts effectively.
-But there’s good news!
-With the right strategies, you can help your students grow into confident writers this year.
+That’s where our Learning to Write (LTLW) curriculum & strategies come in.
+By integrating these effective, hands-on approaches, you can help your students grow into confident writers this year.
+With LTLW, you have the tools to support and scaffold your students as they navigate their writing journey.

 Read on for some practical ideas to help your struggling writers.
 In no time, you’ll take kids from struggling to write a complete sentence to writing fully developed essays for each of the three types of writing.